Ending Road Fatalities and Injuries with Driver Visibility Improvements

 As explained by Alex Epstein from the U.S. Department of Transportation’s Volpe Center, this is what happens when you can have all the safety equipment in the world, but your line of sight is impaired because of design flaws.
 In a classic conventional cab, a heavy vehicle driver follows all the rules and pulls to a stop as instructed.
 Federal guidance for the stop is set four feet back from a crosswalk.
 But, according to Volpe Center research, that driver, who is operating correctly, would still be unable to see twelve preschool-aged children in the crosswalk.

 If the driver can be more aware and make eye contact with pedestrians, they can avoid these collisions and avoid tragedies.
 Trucks designed this way with poor visibility are a problem worldwide, but they shouldn’t be ? as cab designs that reduce driver blind zones exist in Europe.

 If private and public sector fleet leaders come together, we could make direct vision cab design the universal standard.
 Our primary focus is how cities and municipalities can work together to create market demand and leverage it to transform trucks.

 Why start with cities?
 Municipal fleet vehicles make up a large proportion of the trucks in the U.S. and therefore carry significant weight with manufacturers on the way trucks are designed.
 Cities can decide what they want on municipal fleets, which means they can determine what they require for cab design.

 The problem of severe injuries and fatalities on our roads has only gotten worse.
 Humanizing the issue has not worked, so retrofitting existing trucks while we work towards redesigned truck cabs is the solution to future trucks.

-Learn more about our work on the Truck of the Future initiative and Direct Vision.
+Learn more about our work on Direct Vision.